shahbazhassan42000/shahbazhassan42000/README.md

 - 👋 Hi, I’m @shahbazhassan42000
-- 👀 I’m interested in hot chicks.
+- 👀 I’m interested in leaning new skills.
 - 🌱 I’m currently learning MERN.
 - 💞️ I’m looking to collaborate on learning projects.
 - 📫 How to reach me +92354058294 or shahbazhassan42000@gmail.com